maddadder/Blogifier/README.md

 code
 --------------------------------------------
-while true; do kubectl port-forward --namespace neon-system pod/neon-system-db-0 5432:5432; done
+while true; do kubectl port-forward --namespace neon-system pod/neon-system-db-0 5432:5432; done OR on T30: while true; do kubectl port-forward --namespace default pod/acid-minimal-cluster-0 5432:5432; done
 #to backup restore db use pg-admin4.
 To restore make sure to select the role name
 ```